Maui Scuba Diving Fish Guide

 Commersonʻs Frogfish

 Another master of camouflage is the frogfish.
 Experienced divers are always on the hunt for these truly alien-like creatures.
-Frogfish have soft, textured bodies that resemble a piece of coral or sponge because frogfish can change colors to match their surroundings.
+Frogfish have soft, textured bodies resembling a piece of coral or sponge because frogfish can change colors to match their surroundings.
 So you can find Frogfish in many colors like yellow, brown, orange, and black.
-Frogfish have a special appendage that acts like a fishing lure to opportunistically attract unsuspecting organisms.
+Frogfish opportunistically attract unsuspecting organisms with a special appendage that acts like a fishing lure.
 While sometimes rare, you can find them at every Kaʻanapali and Lahaina scuba diving location!

 Nohu